pluribus-one/gdpr-registry-app/README.md

     sudo cp sample.apache.security.conf /etc/apache2/conf-available/
     sudo a2enconf sample.apache.security

+### Updates
+You can update your installation anytime to the latest version using the following commands (open a shell in the installation folder: **/home/gdpr/gdpr-registry-app**):

+    git pull
+    python manage.py makemigrations axes audit jet dashboard python manage.py migrate
+    python manage.py populate
+    python manage.py collectstatic

 ## Issues
 Please report all issues in the appropriate [section of this repository](https://github.com/pluribus-one/gdpr-registry-app/issues)